googleapis/google-cloud-dotnet/ENVIRONMENT.md

 ## Operating system

 We mostly develop on Windows and Linux.
-When building on Linux, we don't build libraries targeting the full desktop .NET framework; that may change when reference assemblies are no longer in preview.
+When building on Linux, we don't test the full desktop .NET framework version, although we build it using reference assemblies.

 On Windows, please run scripts under the version of `bash` that comes with Git for Windows.